hassanshaikley/AOTB/Notes.md

 Now:
-  When you tab out, interpolation wigs out...just have it forget about player positions hwen you tab out Make file names consistent, place them in proper folders Grimes ulti
-  Fix bug where it animates after you stop moving Implement Huntresss
+  Make file names consistent, place them in proper folders Fix bug where it animates after you stop moving
   Make map look cool with random shit lmao (add clouds!)
+  Make attacks work on tabbed out users
+  Add tooltip for grimes ulti
+  Render units in the proper location then play test Implement Huntresss

 GUI:
   >> Splash
+    +Be able to set controls in the splash screen

 Problems:
   Confusing ass lag, sometimes it is just jumpy